-Contact: Professor Debbie Sharp debbie.sharp@bristol.ac.uk (Clinical) or visit www.bris.ac.uk/primaryhealthcare/
+Contact: Dr Rebecca Barnes rebecca.barnes@bristol.ac.uk (Non-clinical) or Professor Debbie Sharp debbie.sharp@bristol.ac.uk (Clinical) or visit

 UNIVERSITY OF CAMBRIDGE

 The Primary Care Unit at the University of Cambridge is based within the Department of Public Health and Primary Care, one of Europe's premier university departments of population health sciences.
 The Primary Care Unit has more than doubled in size in the last five years, and currently numbers 144 people including academic GPs and nurses, social and behavioural scientists, statisticians, health economists and support staff.
 Our goal is to reduce the burden of ill health by identifying and targeting the behaviours that lead to chronic disease, by improving early detection of illness, and by improving the delivery of health services in community settings.
 We aim to achieve this by delivering research and education at the highest international standards of excellence.
 Our research is organised into five research groups: behaviour and health; cardiovascular disease and diabetes; cancer; health services research; and end of life care.